nicolaschan/market/README.md

 ```sh
 $ node index.js
 ```
-if running on port 80, you will probably need to use
+If running on port 80, you will probably need to use
 ```sh
 $ sudo node index.js
 ```